jantonioavalos/jantonioavalos/src/content/posts/portfolio-search-experience.md

 # 1. Strategy

 I worked for a global semiconductors company.
 They manage a wide portfolio of electronics supplies, entire product solutions and professional services.
-Redesigning the search experience would improve the website's findability and customers journey.

 ![Old search bar experience](/assets/portfolio-4/old-search-bar.png "Old search bar experience")

+We had a search bar to match the user's query with a list of keywords and product pages.
+Then, we showed a results list with tabs, as categories to refine the search.

-We had migrated to a robust search engine to enable enhanced search capabilities into our website.
-So users could get detailed information on our products, applications and services directly from the search bar and give the first step to a personalized experience in the future.
+That experience was primitive compared to our competitors' websites.
+So we migrated to a more robust search engine.
+That would enable users to get detailed information on our products, applications and services directly from the search bar.

-## Our audience: Electronics engineers
+## Our target audience: Electronics engineers

 They look for product specifications and downloadable resources associated to their designs.
-But there are particular profiles to highlight over this audience:

-### Embedded Systems Engineers

-They work mostly in "the Lab" surrounded by chips, boards, cables and equipment to test out their prototypes.
-But they're normally in a hurry while solving component's integration problems.
-So they hate unexpected issues or wasting time in activities that won’t represent progress.

-### Applications Engineers

-They are on charge of the emulation and testing of prototypes.
-They work in a multi-disciplinary group switching from status and design meetings to the tests' laboratory.
-Even they are the center of suggestions to analyze, they usually prefer doing some own research.

-### Research & Development Managers

-They coordinate product projects with teams from the Hardware, Software, Mechanical and Marketing groups.
-They abstract needs to generate a Proof-Of-Concept, negotiate for resources, schedule, and features with management so they normally lead the technology discussions.

-### Audience's common goals
+According to user's research these are their goals:

+- Find products that fit their project needs
+- Get all the product's details in one place
 - Understand the technology they work with
-- Find products that fit their project needs
-- Get all the component info in one place
 - Have the correct tools to evaluate a product
-- Build something that works at the first try
 - Know the reason as soon as an issue is presented
 - Get manufacturer's support easy and fast

 ## Business goals

-We were turning from a company that sells to big companies (75% of our revenue) into a company that want to sell to the Mass-market from our website.
+We were turning from a company that sells to big companies (75% of our revenue) into a company that wanted to sell to the Mass-market from our website.
 So, in terms of the search experience we had to:

-1. Display search results with enough information so people could click on the more accurate ones
+1. Display search results with more accurate and specific content
+2. Offer one-stop-shops for each product or service
+3. Promote training, downloads and purchases
-2. Make easier to navigate towards the end–product–pages
+4. Make easier to navigate towards the end–product–pages
-3. Offer all the content related to the product or service in a one-stop-shop
-4. Communicate the value of the content offered

-Those were checked by:
+5. Reduce support time on chats and calls

+So I proposed tracking those by:

 1. Reduction of the _time-on-screen_ at the search results page
-2. Increase in the bounce rate of navigational pages
+2. Increase the _conversions_ from search to training, download or buy
-3. Increase the time-on-screen at end-pages
+3. Increase the _time-on-screen_ at end-pages
-4. Maximize the conversions from search to download or buy
+4. Reduction of the _bounce rate_ through navigational pages
+5. Decrease _support requests_ to get details, assets or advice

 ## Project’s team

-**React Dev Team:** They developed the user interface, interactions and functionality.

-**IT Department:** They contributed with all the search engine infrastructure and CMS enablement.

-**Me, UX Design Lead:** I worked in the information architecture, wireframes, and mockups.
+- **Me as UX Design Lead** worked in the information architecture, wireframes, and mockups.
 Besides, I led the communication with the stakeholders.

-**UX/UI Team:** They provided me with some components from our growing design system.
+- **UX/UI Team** provided me with feedback based on [our design system](/work/creating-a-new-design-system).

-**Our Digital Experience Manager:** At Austin, but traveling often to Guadalajara.
-He managed UX/UI, web development and content publishing teams.
-So he was the final approver.
+- **React Dev Team** developed the UI, interactions and functionality.

+- **IT Department** contributed with the search engine infrastructure and CMS enablement.

+- **Digital Experience Manager** was the final approver being responsible of the Content, Design, and Development teams.

 ## Methodology

 - We ran the project under the SaFE Framework, during 4 sprints.
 - This project was tracked into our UX/UI KanBan board.
 So we had daily stand-up's, regular team's feedback sessions, and a weekly status meeting with stakeholders.
-- As Lead, I always tried to gather design, development and IT people within the same meetings to share perspectives and increase empathy with the users.
+- As Lead, I had to reach agreements on my design with developers and marketing people.

 ---